-- MU.K-12.1.3C.12nov.Pr5a.
-Use self-reflection and peer feedback to refine individual and ensemble performances of a varied repertoire of music. - MU.K-12.1.3C.12nov.Pr4a.
-Select varied repertoire to study based on interest, music reading skills (where appropriate), an understanding of the structure of the music, context, and the technical skill of the individual or ensemble. - MU.K-12.1.3C.12nov.Cr2a.
-Select and develop draft melodic and rhythmic ideas or motives that demonstrate understanding of characteristic(s) of music or text(s) studied in rehearsal. - MU.K-12.1.3C.12nov.Cr3a.
-Evaluate and refine draft compositions and improvisations based on knowledge, skill and teacher-provided criteria.

-- MU.K-12.1.3C.12nov.Cn10a.
-Demonstrate understanding of relationships between music and the other arts, other disciplines, varied contexts, and daily life. - MU.K-12.1.3C.12nov.Re7b.
-Identify how knowledge of context and the use of repetition, similarities and contrasts inform the response to music. - MU.K-12.1.3C.12nov.Pr4c.
-Identify expressive qualities in a varied repertoire of music that can be demonstrated through prepared and improvised performances. - MU.K-12.1.3C.12nov.Re7a.
-Identify reasons for selecting music based on characteristics found in the music, connection to interest, and purpose or context.
+- MU.K-12.1.3C.12int.Pr5a.
+Develop strategies to address technical challenges in varied repertoire of music and evaluate their success using feedback from ensemble peers and other sources to refine performances. - MU.K-12.1.3C.12int.Pr4a.
+Select varied repertoire to study based on interest, music reading skills (where appropriate), an understanding of formal design in the music, context, and the technical skill of the individual or ensemble. - MU.K-12.1.3C.12int.Cn10a.
+Demonstrate understanding of relationships between music and the other arts, other disciplines, varied contexts, and daily life. - MU.K-12.1.3c.12int.Re7a.
+Explain the reasons for selecting music citing characteristics found in the music and connections to interest, purpose and context. - MU.K-12.1.3C.12int.Re7b.
+Describe how understanding context and the way the elements of music are manipulated inform the response to music. - MU.K-12.1.3C.12int.Pr4c.
+Demonstrate understanding and application of expressive qualities in a varied repertoire of music that can be demonstrated through prepared and improvised performances.

-- CRP.K-12.CRP1.
-Act as a responsible and contributing citizen and employee. - CRP.K-12.CRP3.
-Consider the environment, social and economic impacts of decisions. - CRP.K-12.CRP4.
-Demonstrate creativity and innovation. - CRP.K-12.CRP5.
-Utilize critical thinking to make sense of problems and persevere in solving them. - CRP.K-12.CRP7.
-Plan education and career paths aligned to personal goals. - CRP.K-12.CRP8.
-Use technology to enhance productivity - CRP.K-12.CRP9.
+CRP.K-12.CRP1.
+Act as a responsible and contributing citizen and employee.
+CRP.K-12.CRP3.
+Consider the environment, social and economic impacts of decisions.
+CRP.K-12.CRP4.
+Demonstrate creativity and innovation.
+CRP.K-12.CRP5.
+Utilize critical thinking to make sense of problems and persevere in solving them.
+CRP.K-12.CRP7.
+Plan education and career paths aligned to personal goals.
+CRP.K-12.CRP8.
+Use technology to enhance productivity CRP.K-12.CRP9.
 Work productively in teams while using cultural global competence.